 Here is how to teach sequencing skills with cards:

 You may like to write numbers on the back of the cards.
 Invite the student to play a game.
-Introduce the concept you are about to present by showing the last cards in the sequence (for example, planting a tree).
+Introduce the concept you are about to present by showing the last cards in the sequence (for example, a frog life cycle).
 Take the rest of the cards in the sequence and place them in the right order.
 Then, explain to the child what happened in the sequence.

 Place numbers from one and up in front of the student.
 Invite them to count the number of cards in the sequence (first, second, third, etc.) and match the number to the card.